brainstorm/htsget-aws/README.md

 # Serverless htsget

 Proof of concept for a htsget serverless implementation, using AWS lambdas and Rust as a runtime.
+This is a work in progress still, rust-htslib, htslib and [bio-index-formats](https://github.com/brainstorm/bio-index-formats) need more work.

 # Quickstart